storj-archived/storj.io/README.md

 Above line is the minimum front matter for the page to render.

+Now make a new dir in layouts and an html file inside it that correspond to the md dir and file you just made in the above steps.

-        mkdir layouts/nameOfPage && touch layouts/nameOfPage/nameOfPage.html
+        mkdir layouts/nameYouGaveToDirInStep1 && touch layouts/nameYouGaveToDirInStep1/nameYouGaveToPageInStep1.html

 Add permalink for the page inside the config.toml file using the existing convention

-- You can now go back to
+- You can now go back to the md file at

                 content/nameOfDirYouMadeInFirstStep/nameOfPageYouMadeInFirstStep.md

 and update the front matter so you can use it as variables in your page and map them to the CMS in the [config.yml file](#cms)

 ### Fixing broken links and creating redirects using aliases